 Livewell Inspections

 • Previous mold remediation or cleaning

-• Any recent repairs involving walls, ceilings, flooring, cabinets, or HVAC systems
+• Recent repairs (walls, ceilings, flooring, cabinets, HVAC)

 Situational Notes

-Please keep the HVAC operating at normal settings if possible.
-A shut-down home
+Keep HVAC operating at normal settings if possible.
+A shut-down home can create conditions that don’t reflect typical occupancy.

 Why These Steps Matter

-Temporary changes in the indoor environment can affect inspection findings,
+Temporary changes in the indoor environment can affect:

-If you have any questions or unique circumstances at the property,
+If you have any questions or unique circumstances, feel free to call or text anytime.

+Livewell Inspections